gottesmm/gottesmm.github.io/proposals/high-level-arc-operations.md

     %x = load %x_ptr : $*Builtin.NativeObject

 The take implies that the loaded value is no longer owned by the memory location (i.e. it is a move).
-We also will allow if implementation requires a `[guaranteed]` flag:
+One concern here is are we able to truly guarantee that no other value will load from the given memory location given potential instruction re-ordering.
+Given this concern, we also will allow a `[guaranteed]` flag:

     %x = load_strong [guaranteed] %x_ptr : $*Builtin.NativeObject
     ...
-    strong_release %x : $Builtin.NativeObject
+    lifetime_barrier %x : $Builtin.NativeObject

       =>

     %x = load %x_ptr : $*Builtin.NativeObject
     ...
-    fixLifetime(%x)
+    lifetime_barrier(%x)

-The `[guaranteed]` flag will enable us to express that there is some other object that is keeping the memory location alive and even if the value is not retained, released, the object's lifetime must be guaranteed by the optimizer up to the fixLifetime.
+The `[guaranteed]` flag will enable us to express that we are loading this value unconditionally without retaining it and that even though the object's lifetime _may_ end before lifetime_barrier, the optimizer is not allowed to cause the object's lifetime if it ends after the lifetime_barrier to end before the lifetime_barrier.
+It remains to be seen if this becomes an issue, but if it does, this simple approach can fix the problem. *NOTE* The reason why we can not use a fix lifetime here is that a fix lifetime implies that the object's lifetime can not end earlier than the fix lifetime instruction.

 ## store_strong